wnbrtjms/Round2TaskAdmission/Email templates/Scenario_A.md

 We appreciate your passion and interest in transferring to the Advanced track; however, we cannot process this request.
 Don’t worry!
 You will enjoy your assigned class.
 In the meantime, in preparation for your upcoming class, please check the [Technical Interview Prep Course Overview ](https://courses.codepath.org/snippets/intro_software_eng/overview).

 Again, congratulations and welcome to **CodePath**!
-If you have any more questions and concerns, feel free to message us at admissions@codepath.org
+If you have any more questions and concerns, feel free to message us.

 All the best,